kdricemt/kdricemt.github.io/_pages/about.md

 kiiyama{at}stanford.edu

 ## Recent News
+- Feb 2026  We will be giving a new lecture on Lunar PNT (AA278: Lunar Positioning, Navigation, and Timing) in the upcoming spring quarter!
 - Sep.14 2025  An article about Lunar PNT research in Stanford NAV Lab is available at the [latest issue of Inside GNSS](https://insidegnss.com/can-satellite-based-radionavigation-be-extended-to-the-moon-and-other-extraterrestrial-bodies/)
   - GNSS Solutions: Developing a sustainable lunar navigation architecture (page 18 -- 27)
 - Sep.14 2025  Presented two papers at the ION GNSS conference.
 Please see the [publications page](/publications/) for details